treepie/capper/README.rst

 Rationale
 =========

-Most Ruby (on Rails) applications are deployed the same way.
+Most web applications are deployed the same way.
 While capistrano itself is already quite opinionated, maintaining a multitude of applications feels like copy&paste very fast.

-Capper provides sane defaults and many recipes for technologies typically used with Ruby (on Rails) deployments to make ``config/deploy.rb`` much more declarative and terse.
+Capper provides sane defaults and many recipes for technologies typically used with Ruby and Python deployments to make ``config/deploy.rb`` much more declarative and terse.

 Usage